Register for a Location Specific Practice Number (LSPN) and get accreditation to claim Medicare benefits.

-Begin the registration process by completing the Registration for a Location Specific Practice Number form.
+- download the Registration for a Location Specific Practice Number form

 - HDAA Australia Pty Ltd (HDAA)

-- National Association of Testing Authorities Australia (NATA)
+- National Association of Testing Authorities Australia (NATA), or

 - Quality Innovation Performance (QIP)

 We’ll ask you to renew your registration on the Diagnostic Imaging Register every 12 months.

 You must respond by the due date or: